kaathewise/url-shortener/README.md

 4. Tornado with multiple workers + redis is the best single-machine solution, and is arguably the closest to being production-like (though in this implementation key generation is given to workers for efficiency, that certainly should be pushed to the database in the real world).
-It doesn't write to disc, and can use the cores to the max, yay!
+It doesn't write to disk, and can utilise the cores to the max, yay!
 The obvious downside of redis is it being in-memory as well, so some several million of records may consume 8Gb of RAM pretty fast.
 A (sharded) redis cluster or a similar distributed key-value storage may be used